DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Released 2025-07-31
+* New feature: Cropping now pops up in a modal, giving much more room to crop/edit the photo.
+This solves a bug where cropping in smaller screens or columns would cause the layout to warp.
+* Bug fix: Cropping has been fixed for tall photos.
+* Bug fix: Duplicate cache keys were causing global styles to error.

 = 1.2.11 =
 * Released 2025-05-27
 * ⭐️ Please <a href="https://wordpress.org/support/plugin/photo-block/reviews/#new-post">Rate the Plugin</a> ❤️ to help spread the word and encourage future development.